 There are approximately 27 million people living in Ghana and it is multi-culturally diverse (in terms of ethnic and religious communities).
 However, it is not just the people who are diverse – the geographical features of Ghana are also filled with diversity.
 Some parts consist of coastal savannahs while others are made up of tropical jungles.

 Petroleum is the main driving power of Ghana’s economy.
-It has the 5th largest oil reserve in Africa and the 6th largest in the world in terms of natural gas reserve.
+It has the 5th largest oil reserve in Africa and the 6th largest in the world in terms of natural gas reserves.
 In addition, Ghana is among the largest producers of gold and diamond in the world.
-Because of its economic and political status, it has earned one of the top positions of power in Western African region.
+Because of its economic and political status, it has earned one of the top positions of power in the Western African region.

 Currency: Ghana cedi

 Official Language: English is the official language in Ghana

 Wi-Fi Availability: There are several wireless internet hotspots in Ghana; however, most of them are not available for free.
 In fact, it is difficult to find (even in Kotoka International Airport) free wireless internet access points.

 Airport/s: The Kotoka International Airport in Accra is the main hub for international flights that travel to Ghana.

 Visa Required: All foreign travelers must obtain a visa to be able to travel to Ghana.
 Make sure to process your visa prior to departure as the process can be lengthy depending on your country of origin.
 There are also certain instances wherein a tourist is not required to hold a visa, such as those in direct airside transit, or holders of a diplomatic passport.
 Citizens from Malaysia, Singapore, Kenya, Trinidad and Tobago and Egypt are not required a visa to travel to Ghana.